-Cookie bars are a necessity in your dessert repertoire!
-These chocolate chip cookie bars are soft with fluffy tops, gorgeous bursts of melted chocolate, and a buttery, rich flavor that’s just about perfect.
-It’s a classic recipe that will be welcome at potlucks, parties, and on your own table.
+Cookie bars are a necessity for when that sweet tooth strikes!
+These chocolate chip cookie bars are everything you love about the best chocolate chip cookies in bar form.
+They’re soft with fluffy tops, gorgeous bursts of melted chocolate, and a buttery, rich flavor that’s just about perfect.
+It’s a one of my go-to recipes that will be welcome at potlucks, parties, and on your own table.

 These cookie bars take about 30 minutes from start to finish.
 I love to underbake mine slightly so that they are a little ooey-gooey in the center.
 My ideal cookie bar needs to be eaten with fork, and it should definitely be topped with a generous scoop of vanilla ice cream.
-That combination of buttery warmth and cold sweetness is something I come back to again and again.
+That combination of buttery warmth and cold sweetness is always a good decision!

 These are also perfect for bake sales, as you can make tons in a short amount of time, and they cut up and package easily.
 If you’re planning to package these, I would recommend making them the night before so that they are completely cooled and set up.
 This makes cutting and wrapping the bars up a breeze!

 What do I need for Chocolate Chip Cookie Bars?